The Royal Navy’s End of Fighting Sail –

 Present conflicts in the Middle East are only the latest in a long series of struggles for power which go back to the dawn of history.
 In the last two centuries however these clashes have arisen from the weakening and eventual demise of the Ottoman Empire – a development which still has massive influence on events today.

-In the early nineteenth century the Ottoman Sultan ruled from Istanbul, in theory at least, a vast empire that stretched from Libya in the west to the Arabian Gulf in the east, and from what is now Rumania and Serbia in the north to the Sudan in the south.
+In the early nineteenth century the Ottoman Sultan in Istanbul ruled, in theory at least, a vast empire that stretched from Libya in the west to the Arabian Gulf in the east, and from what is now Romania and Serbia in the north to the Sudan in the south.
 A weak central government, all too often bedevilled by corruption and by difficulties in communication over such a vast area, made it easy for local governors to set themselves up as semi-independent rulers.

 The massacre of the Mamluks in the citadel of Cairo, March 1811

 The most notable of these ambitious local governors was Muhammad Ali (1769 – 1849), an Albanian general in the Ottoman Army who was appointed governor of Egypt in 1805.
 His first step in consolidating his power was to eliminate the Mamluks, the warrior caste which had ruled Egypt, under the Sultan, for over 600 years.
 He did so in 1811 by inviting the Mamluk leaders to a celebration at the Cairo Citadel.
 Once gathered there, they were surrounded by Muhammad Ali’s troops and slaughtered.
 He was now de-facto ruler of Egypt and the Sudan by the 1820s was arguably as powerful as the Sultan himself .